 Climate change can also present opportunities, including expanded markets for existing products and services, new markets for new products, and cost reductions.

-With these concerns in mind, the Financial Stability Board convened an industry-led Task Force on Climate-related Financial Disclosures.
-In June 2017, the task force issued recommendations focused on corporate governance, strategy, risk management, and climate-related metrics and targets.
 The recommendations include implementing guidance for companies on how to translate climate risks and opportunities into traditional financial terms, like revenues, expenditures, assets, and liabilities, and how to integrate climate risks into existing business continuity and risk management systems.
 A key recommendation is that more companies conduct a scenario analysis examining what climate change will mean for their facilities, operations, supply and distribution chains, as well as demand for their products and services over a range of plausible scenarios.